-I was born in New York.
-I now live in Santa Cruz, California with my twin daughters, visiting oldest daughter and an emergent family.
+I was born in New York on unceded Haudenosaunee and Wenrohronon land.
+I now live in Santa Cruz, California on unceded Amah Mutson Tribal land with my twin daughters, visiting oldest daughter and an emergent family.
 I am one of eight siblings from a wild Irish Catholic family.

 My search for sanctity and sanctuary began very early.
 I found solace in a few adults that dedicated their lives to holy service.
 Still a sense of incompletion, shame and brokenness persisted.
 I unconsciously suppressed this pain, a mechanism that had a snowball effect and landed me in undesirable places.

-Forty years ago, an abrupt shaking by my first college roommate sent me on a radical healing course.
+Forty four years ago, an abrupt shaking by my first college roommate sent me on a radical healing course.
 She introduced me to Eunice Zimmerman, my first spiritual guide and therapist.
-She was the prefect fusion of an all loving mother and a no nonsense Zen police woman.
+She was the prefect fusion of an all-loving mother and a no-nonsense Zen policewoman.
 After I relapsed into self-sabotaging behaviors Eunice tucked me under her wing.
 She told me, “If you put someone into an ocean of love, they will not feel an ounce, if they do not believe they are lovable.”
 She taught me the art of uncovering the layers that hide our essential goodness—our birth as love.
 I studied with Eunice for five years before her unexpected death.